-The TAP objectives are to be achieved through six key areas:
+The TAP objectives are to be achieved through five key areas:

-- 1. Mitigation Effective measures will be put in place, both through legislative frameworks and fishing practices, to ensure the rate of seabird bycatch is continually reduced. - Data collection and analysis Data will be collected and analysed to assess the performance of mitigation measures and to improve knowledge of seabird-longline interactions. - 3.
-Education Results from data analysis will be communicated throughout the community, stakeholder groups and international forums, and programs will be established that provide information and education to longline operators. - 4.
-International initiatives- global adoption of seabird by-catch mitigation targets and methods will be pursued through international conservation and fisheries management fora. - 5.
-Research and Development Research into new mitigation measures and their development, trialling and assessment will be supported through the granting of individual permits and the potential certification of new measures to apply throughout a fishery. - 6.
+- Mitigation Effective measures will be put in place, both through legislative frameworks and fishing practices, to ensure the rate of seabird bycatch is continually reduced. - 2.
+Education Results from data analysis will be communicated throughout the community, stakeholder groups and international forums, and programs will be established that provide information and education to longline operators. - 3.
+International initiatives- global adoption of seabird by-catch mitigation targets and methods will be pursued through international conservation and fisheries management fora. - 4.
+Research and Development Research into new mitigation measures and their development, trialling and assessment will be supported through the granting of individual permits and the potential certification of new measures to apply throughout a fishery. - 5.
 Innovation Potential individual accreditation of longline operators who are able to demonstrate 'bird friendly' fishing practices will be supported.